Marymount International School Barranquilla: Council of International Schools

 The Council of International Schools (CIS) is a non-profit association of international schools and post-secondary institutions which aims to improve international education.
 It provides services such as: educational accreditation, teacher and leadership recruitment services, links to higher education, governance assistance and help with founding new schools.

-CIS works with its member schools around the world, most of which are co-educational and independent, catering for students between the ages of 3 to 19 years.
+CIS works with its member schools around the world, most of which are co-educational and independent, catering for students between the ages of 3 and 19 years.
 These schools serve the expatriate community, although many also have a substantial enrolment of local nationals.
 They vary in size from an enrolment of 50 to over 2,000.
 In the majority of schools the language of instruction is English, although not all students are native English speakers.
 About a quarter of the member schools offer part of their curriculum in a second language.
 Some schools offer a standard U.S. college preparatory program of studies, others a traditional British curriculum, while others combine elements from these and other systems.
 An increasing number offers an international curriculum culminating in the International Baccalaureate Diploma.